rails/rails/guides/source/engines.md

   end
 ```

-This is the final part required to get the new comment form working.
-Displaying the comments however, is not quite right yet.
-If you were to create a comment right now you would see this error:
+This is the final step required to get the new comment form working.
+Displaying the comments, however, is not quite right yet.
+If you were to create a comment right now, you would see this error:

 ```
 Missing partial blorgh/comments/comment with {:handlers=>[:erb, :builder], :formats=>[:html], :locale=>[:en, :en]}.
 Searched in: